TRAVEL CONSULTATION

 Walk-in travel appointments will not be accepted due to the amount of research that must take place prior to your travel consultation.

-Students studying abroad must complete a health clearance with a licensed healthcare provider to review their travel and health history.
+Missouri S&T students who travel internationally under a university program are required to see a licensed healthcare provider to review their travel and health history.
 This may be completed at Student Health Services by appointment or by a healthcare provider of your choice.
-The General Health Clearance may be completed at any time during the application process but must be completed as soon as possible- the sooner the better.
-Please print, complete the top portion of the health clearance form and bring with you to your appointment at Student Health Services or to your health care provider if you are scheduling the health clearance with them.
-The General Health Clearance form is located in your study abroad portal.
+The travel health consultation form (also located in your study abroad portal if studying abroad) may be completed at any time during the application process but must be completed at least six weeks prior to travel.
+Please print, complete the top portion of the form, and bring with you to your travel health appointment.
 Please review the form for details.

-If you see a health care provider for any ongoing condition, we recommend that provider complete the Health Specialist Report indicating that your condition is stable and/or any special considerations or treatment you may need while abroad.
-This form is also located in your study abroad portal.
-Please review for form for details.
+If you see a health care provider for any ongoing condition, we recommend that you also see that provider to review that any condition is stable and/or any special considerations or treatment you may need while abroad.

-If you are studying abroad and need enrollment information regarding travel insurance through GeoBlue, please go to the Student Health Insurance Services page.
+If you are traveling internationally and need enrollment information regarding travel health insurance through GeoBlue, please go to the Student Health Insurance Services page.

 VACCINATION INFORMATION